tremor-rs/tremor-runtime/README.md

 The docker container build takes environment variables for each plugin.
 The `input` plugin is provided as `INPUT=...` and it's configuration as `INPUT_CONFIG=...`.
 Plugins and configs may be omitted and will then be replaced with a default, for configurations the default is an empty configuration.

-The additional fild `PRE_PROCESSOR` can be specified to do processing steps on an event.
+The additional field `PRE_PROCESSOR` can be specified to do processing steps on an event.
 Currently supported options are `split-lines` that will split multi line messages into one event per line.

 In addition the `RUST_LOG` environment variable can be passed to define the log level of the application.